cuotos/receptionist/README.md

 #### Receptionist
 `$ docker run -v /var/run/docker.sock:/var/run/docker.sock:ro -p 80:8080 cuotos/receptionist`

+Here *Receptionist* is running port 80 of the host server, this means you only need to go to http://hostname and not need to remember the port of Receptionist (but of course you can run it anywhere you want)

 #### Additional Containers

-The `RECEPTIONIST` label can contain 1 or more comma seperated ports.
+You can add names to ports to make them easier to navigate in the ui.
+To do this set the `RECEPTIONIST` label to `<name>:<internal port>`

-`docker run --name webserver -l RECEPTIONIST=4567,7654 -p 4567:80 container/image`
+`docker run --name webserver -l RECEPTIONIST=api:9999 -p 5555:9999 container/image`

-If your container exposes multiple ports, an optional *name* can be assigned to the ports by adding a semicolon `<name>:<port>`

-`docker run --name webserver -l RECEPTIONIST=ui:4567,api:9999 container/image`
+This will add the label "api" to the PRIVATE port 9999 (The port the docker container exposes, not where you have mounted it)

 ### Environment Variables (for Receptionist)